Troy weight

-Troy weight is a system of units of mass that originated in 15th-century England, and is primarily used in the precious metals industry.
+Troy weight is a system of units of mass whose origin is uncertain.
+By far the most common troy unit is the troy ounce (oz t), the standard mass unit for precious metals in industry and in trade; it equals 31.1034768 grams.
 The troy weight units are the grain, the pennyweight (24 grains), the troy ounce (20 pennyweights), and the troy pound (12 troy ounces).
-The troy grain is equal to the grain unit of the avoirdupois system, but the troy ounce is heavier than the avoirdupois ounce, and the troy pound is lighter than the avoirdupois pound.
-One troy ounce (oz t) equals exactly 31.1034768 grams.
+The troy grain is equal to the grain unit of the avoirdupois and apothecaries' systems, but the troy ounce is heavier than the avoirdupois ounce, and the troy pound is lighter than the avoirdupois pound.

 Etymology

-Troy weight probably takes its name from the French market town of Troyes where English merchants traded at least as early as the early 9th century.
+Troy weight is generally supposed to take its name from the French market town of Troyes where English merchants traded at least as early as the early 9th century.
 The name troy is first attested in 1390, describing the weight of a platter, in an account of the travels in Europe of the Earl of Derby.

 Charles Moore Watson (1844–1916) proposes an alternative etymology: The Assize of Weights and Measures (also known as Tractatus de Ponderibus et Mensuris), one of the statutes of uncertain date from the reign of either Henry III or Edward I, thus before 1307, specifies "troni ponderacionem"—which the Public Record Commissioners translate as "troy weight".
 The word tron refers to markets.
+Wright's The English Dialect Dictionary lists the word troi as meaning a balance, related to the alternate form 'tron' which also means market or the place of weighing.
+From this, Watson suggests that 'troy' derives from the manner of weighing by balance precious goods such as bullion or drugs; in contrast to the word 'avoirdupois' used to describe bulk goods such as corn or coal, sometimes weighed in ancient times by a kind of steelyard called the auncel.

-Watson finds the dialect word troi, meaning a balance in Wright's The English Dialect Dictionary.
-Troy weight referred to the tower system; the earliest reference to the modern troy weights is in 1414.
+Troy weight referred to the Tower system; the earliest reference to the modern troy weights is in 1414.